laxmi26/scala/README.md

 ### Who do I talk to? ###

-Any course issues are best to discuss on the course forum on LearnIT.
+Any course issues are best to discuss on the course forum on LearnIT (via https://learnit.itu.dk/course/view.php?id=3018481#section-0).
 The forum is monitored regularly as long as the course lasts.
 If you are not a student on the course and have questions about this repo, please contact Andrzej Wasowski (wasowski@itu.dk).